Elements of Libel and Slander

 - Impair the plaintiff's financial well-being

-- Suggest that the plaintiff suffers from a physical or mental defect that would cause others to refrain from associating with the plaintiff
+- Impute that the plaintiff suffers from a physical or mental defect (the defect would cause others to refrain from associating with the plaintiff)

-Courts have long struggled with the task of determining a standard for deciding whether a statement is defamatory or has reckless disregard.
+Courts have long struggled with the task of determining a standard for deciding whether a statement is defamatory.
 Many statements may be viewed as defamatory by some individuals, but the same statement may not be viewed as defamatory by others.
-Generally, courts require a plaintiff to prove that they have been defamed in the eyes of the community or within a defined group in the community.
+Generally, courts require a plaintiff to prove that they have been defamed in the eyes of a reasonable person or a defined group in the community.
 In judicial proceedings, juries usually decide this question for libel lawsuits in court.

 In general, statements of opinion cannot form the basis of a defamation action.
-However, if a statement implies defamatory facts about a person's reputation as the basis of the opinion, then the statement may be considered a libelous or slanderous statement.
+However, if a statement implies defamatory facts about a person's reputation as the basis of the opinion, it could be actionable.
 Determining whether a statement is a fact or an opinion can be difficult and is often contested in these cases.
 Often, the outcome of a defamation case hinges on this determination.

-A requirement in libel cases is that the defendant must have published defamatory information about the plaintiff.
-"Publication" certainly includes traditional forms, such as books, newspapers, and magazines.
-Though oral remarks are usually considered slander and not libel, a streaming audio clip (of an oral remark) on the internet may be considered a publication in this context just the same as an article in The New York Times would be.
+A personal injury law requirement in libel cases is that the defendant must have published defamatory information about the plaintiff.
+"Publication" includes traditional forms, such as books, newspapers, and magazines.
+It also includes modern social media platforms.
+Oral remarks are usually considered slander and not libel.
+However, a streaming audio clip on the internet may be considered a publication.

 Meaning of a Communication